Nature Learning Community

 Picture

-Join us for weekly exploration of nature, storytelling, playing games, experiencing camp life, and doing crafts!
+Join our fun group of caregivers and kids for weekly exploration of nature, storytelling, playing games, experiencing camp life, and doing crafts!
 We will learn about safety in wild spaces, study local plants and animals, practice outdoors skills, stretch our sensory awareness with games and activities, and enjoy open time to explore nature at the pace of a fuzzy caterpillar.
+Class closes with sharing a light snack and tea.

-This class meets outdoors in the forest by the campfire, and children learn to be at home here.
+This class meets outdoors in the forest and children and their caregivers share community in nature.

 Details